bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

-      Each 3-vector, once explicitly normalized, provides a direction on the unit sphere; the *norm* of each 3-vector additionally encodes the magnitude of some mode parameter, the nature of which MUST be indicated in the "`_parameter-*`" filename field.
+      Each 3-vector, once explicitly normalized, provides a direction on the unit sphere; the *norm* of each 3-vector additionally encodes the magnitude of some model parameter, the nature of which MUST be indicated in the "`_parameter-*`" filename field.

    2. Directions only